-Sitting down to write this piece opened up a rabbit’s hole, actually an entire warren, of topics surrounding massage therapy, its history and potentially its future – of which I am very lucky to be a part.
+Sitting down to write this piece opened up a rabbit’s hole, actually an entire warren, of topics surrounding massage therapy.
+It has a fascinating history, and I am very lucky to be a part of its future.
 But for now I intend to keep this fairly brief for the time-pressed readers among you.

-Where massage, or a form of therapeutic touch, originated from is difficult to pin down and is likely to be as old as humanity itself.
-Our instinct to rub a sore spot could conceivably have led to offering to treat others’ hard-to-reach places (such as the back – a favourite treatment area for many clients!) and there are references aplenty demonstrating the practice of massage in the ancient cultures of China, Egypt, India, Greece, and so on.
+Where massage, or a form of therapeutic touch, originated is difficult to pin down and is likely to be as old as humanity itself.
+Our instinct to rub a sore spot could conceivably have led to offering to treat others’ hard-to-reach places (such as the back – a favourite treatment area for many clients!).
+There are references aplenty demonstrating the practice of massage in the ancient cultures of China, Egypt, India, Greece, and so on.

-Indeed it seems that massage has waxed and waned as an orthodox, mainstream treatment for peoples aches and pains over the centuries but it was the introduction of Swedish Massage in a gymnastics setting (accredited in the 1800’s to Per Henrik Ling and developed further by Johan Georg Mezger) that appears to have set the foundation for remedial massage in the West.
-After scandals caused by the sex industry, the Society of Trained Masseuses was formed in 1894 in the UK, developing over time and in 1944 becoming The Chartered Society of Physiotherapy, as it stands to this day.
+Indeed it seems that massage has waxed and waned as an orthodox, mainstream treatment for peoples aches and pains over the centuries.
+The introduction of Swedish Massage in a gymnastics setting (accredited in the 1800’s to Per Henrik Ling and developed further by Johan Georg Mezger) appears to have set the foundation for remedial massage in the West.
+After scandals caused by the sex industry, the Society of Trained Masseuses formed in 1894 in the UK.
+This developed over time and in 1944 becoming The Chartered Society of Physiotherapy, as it stands to this day.

-However, as the new profession of Physiotherapy looked to broaden its scope of practice (developing some great new approaches along the way) the focus on massage was reduced until it disappeared almost entirely from undergraduate physiotherapy training.
+The new profession of Physiotherapy looked to broaden its scope of practice (developing some great new approaches along the way).
+However this led to the reduced focus on massage until it disappeared almost entirely from undergraduate physiotherapy training.
 My wife is a physiotherapist and was taught massage skills for only a few days within a 3-year degree.
 In contrast, my qualification followed a full year focussed purely on massage techniques and their role in injury rehab.

 - Massage-StLouis.com [Internet].
 Sanvito A. How Does Massage Work?; 2016 December 31 [cited 3rd December 2019]]